 The Minerva Society organises trips and talks as an integral part of the A Level course, as well as to extend the pupils’ appreciation of art more broadly.
-Recent speakers have included Simon O’Meara from SOAS and Nick Ross, Director of Art History Abroad.
-The senior girls also run ArtSpark, a Junior Minerva Society designed to give younger girls some experience of the subject prior to A Level.
+Recent speakers have included Nick Ross, Director of Art History Abroad, the jewellery dealer Bobby Leigh-Pemberton, and the opera singer Tristan Hambleton.
+The senior girls also run ArtSpark, a Junior Art History Society designed to give younger girls some experience of the subject prior to A Level.

 As well as the two overseas residential trips, the Department runs regular trips to London museums and galleries.
 Girls have also enjoyed private candle-lit tours of St George’s Chapel in Windsor Castle and Sandham Chapel.

 St Mary’s art historians enter the SPoKE international art history film-making competition ever year, and have provided many of its prize winners and runners-up.